 We offer a full and rich academic curriculum that allows all students, regardless of prior attainment, the entitlement to study Humanities, Sciences and full access to a language over 7 years.
 Our comprehensive curriculum guarantees that all students will study 2 Humanities subjects up to GCSE level.
-To ensure this, at the end of Year 8 all students will select either GCSE History or Geography to compliment compulsory full course GCSE Religious Education up to the end of Year 11.
+To ensure this, at the end of Year 9, as part of the options process, all students will select either GCSE History or Geography to compliment compulsory full course GCSE Religious Education up to the end of Year 11.
 This reflects our commitment to giving all students a strong Humanities curriculum.

 At the end of Year 9 students will select 2 options from a range of subjects.
 The additional concentrated time in these lessons enables students to ‘master’ the subject, fostering deeper knowledge and understanding.
 All students, regardless of prior attainment, are entitled to choose the subjects that are most appropriate to their needs, interests or future career path.
 A range of GCSE and Technical Awards qualifications are available to students across Key Stage 4 and our high-quality vocational offer is clearly attached to the local workplace.